 Fixed Assets is responsible for maintaining control over the University's capital assets.
 It uses bar code technology to tag and inventory capital equipment.
-By means of a laser scanner, personnel are able to track movement of property more easily and to shorten the time for conducting inventories.
+By means of a laser scanner, personnel is able to track the movement of property more easily and to shorten the time for conducting inventories.
 Data scanned by the laser equipment is uploaded to NSU's mainframe computer and updates Banner's fixed asset database.

 Property, plant, and equipment comprise a substantial portion of NSU's total assets.
 Consequently, it is important to record and properly account for acquisitions, transfers, additions, and deletions.
 To accomplish this objective, the cooperation of all NSU Centers, Departments, and employees is required.
 Please refer to Financial Operations Accounting Policies for additional information about fixed asset controls and procedures.